DevVivan/odin-project/CSS/css.md

 ```

 We can do this using a single shorthand property too: the shorthand `grid-template` property.
 Here we can define our rows and columns all at once and rows are defined before the slash and columns are defined after the slash.

+### Explicit vs Implicit Grid

+When we add additional items to our container, they get slotted automatically into rows we did not define.
+This is because of the implicit grid concept and it’s how CSS Grid is able to automatically place grid items when we haven’t explicitly defined the layout for them.
+We can set the implicit grid track sizes using the `grid-auto-rows` and `grid-auto-columns` properties.
+In this way, we can ensure any new tracks the implicit grid makes for extra content are set at values that we defined.
+By default, CSS Grid will add additional content with implicit rows, but we can make additional content fit into columns using the `grid-auto-flow: column` property and those implicit track sizes can be defined with the `grid-auto-columns` property.